CPapadim/mapr_stream_timeseries_forecasting/README.md

 **model/  directory** - Contains the saved model weights of the tensorflow model

-**dasboard/ directory** - Contains a health dashboard that shows how
+**dasboard/ directory** - Contains a health dashboard that shows the difference between predicted (healthy) and actual values of the sensor readings.
+Anomalies here could mean that the SCARA Robot is beginning to fail.

+**dashboard/app.R** - Code for the dashboard mentioned above.
+Points to the data source and may need to be edited (either to the Model API directly or to an output of a kafka stream)

+**dashboard/requirements_R.txt** - Package requirements for dashboard